Melissa Mayntz

 Senior News Editor & Writer

-Melissa has been offering her expertise on cruises since 2017 and reporting on cruise news since 2021. her work has been featured in newspapers, blogs, and websites on a wide range of subjects, but cruises remain her favorite topic to cover.
+Melissa has been offering her expertise on cruises since 2017 and reporting on cruise news since 2021.
 She has been on more than 40 voyages to the Caribbean, Mexico, Alaska, Hawaii, and more, and always has at least one more sailing booked on the horizon.

 How did you get started in cruises?